This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 - have a weekly device/social media fast

 - participate in physical activity, there’s no better way to get out of your head than to get into your body

 Stress doesn’t need to own you, you are in charge of the thoughts in your own head.
 Don’t let uninvited and unwanted thoughts move in and sleep on your sofa.
 Just say no to multitasking and focus on one thing at a time.

 What is your favorite antidote to stress?
 Let me know in the comments below.
-If you are looking to connect on social media, I spend most of my time on Facebook.
-Come on over and keep the conversation going.
 I can’t wait to hear from you!